sveinbjornt/Platypus/README.md

 Platypus is very old software, dating back to the early days of Mac OS X, circa 2003.
 It was originally written in C using the
 Carbon APIs, but later transitioned to Cocoa during the time I was learning to use Objective-C and the Cocoa APIs.
 I made many beginner mistakes, some of which remain in the code.
 This software has  since gone through about four dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and was recently transitioned over to modern Objective C. It's not how I would write it today.
+It has been patched, bugfixed, streamlined to include new features and was transitioned over to modern Objective C a few years ago.
+It's not how I would write it today.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.